sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens.md

 #### Step 3: Set the Identity Source and Policy Field Name

 The "sub" is unique to our end user or client.
-The policy rate limiting and authorisation will apply to this unique bearer.
+The policy rate limiting and authorization will apply to this unique bearer.

 {{< img src="/img/2.10/jwt_identity_source.png" alt="Policy and identity claim form" >}}